Nicolas Dehon

 Nicolas Dehon (born 2 April 1968) is a French retired professional footballer who played as a goalkeeper for Troyes.
 He is the goalkeeping coach at Nice.

 Career

 Dehon spent his entire playing career as a backup goalkeeper for Troyes, having been with the club for 14 years as they climbed from the French 7th division to the Ligue 1.
-After retiring as a player, he as worked as a goalkeeper coach with Troyes, Le Havre, PSG, Marseille, Amiens, and most recently Nice.
+After retiring as a player, he has worked as a goalkeeper coach with Troyes, Le Havre, PSG, Marseille, Amiens, and most recently Nice.